AYJACKSON-ICS4U/introductory-arduino-assignment-kanata-blazers/README.md

 ## Week 6 (Nov 20 - 24)

   This week we looked into deleting the delay function for the blink program, but were unsuccessful.
 We also updated our logs for a few weeks and uploaded our programs.

+## Week 7 (Nov 27 - Dec 1)

+  We continued trying to replace the delay function in the program with the milliseconds function.
+However, yet again we were unsuccessful and are not sure how to accomplish this task.

+## Week 8 (Dec 4 - 8)

+  **Finished the millis function program**.
+In addition, we uploaded and commit the last two weeks of logs the millis program to github.